 With such a wealth of material we could, therefore, be very selective and choose the most interesting and illuminating documents which illustrate the history of the county, and, indeed, the country, from c.
 1200 to c.
 1509.
 Our final selection numbers 186 items.
 The petitions/letters/bills range widely across the county, as indicated in the map.
 Many of the place-names mentioned in these documents will be familiar to the modern reader and can be visited today, but in one instance – the vill of Ravenser Odd – this will be less easy, since the settlement now lies off the coast of Yorkshire, the victim of coastal erosion in the fourteenth century.
 The Lincoln Record Society funded our research assistant Lisa Liddy (who had worked with us on the previous project) to transcribe the texts, and we have greatly expanded the English descriptions of these on the TNA Discovery website, to cater for a largely non-specialist readership.
-We hope to publish the volume as part of the Lincoln Record Society series, in 2019.
+The volume was published as part of the Lincoln Record Society series.